Getting to know the Leadership Team

 Best Part of the Job: Interacting with members of Holt UMC and the community

-Offspring: Sara, working in advertising in NYC; Ben, a senior at GVSU; Justin, a certified master auto tech working in Jackson who recently married his high school sweetheart, Rachel; Amber, a high school junior at Lumen Christi Catholic School.
+Offspring: Sara, working in advertising in NYC; Ben, a freelance computer program designer in Grand Rapids; Justin, a certified master auto tech working in Jackson who is married his high school sweetheart, Rachel and enjoying their daughter, Charlie Joan; Amber, a sophomore at MSU studying botany.

 Claire Bellamy, Chancel Choir Director